oussemabenhassena5/NoteGen-with-Llama-and-whisper/README.md

 ## 🤝 Contributing

-Your expertise can help make NoteGen even better!
+Your expertise can help make SmartNotes even better!
 Here's how to contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)